-To solve this problem, it is necessary to define - for each initiator module- a lookahead parameter.
-This parameter defines the maximum number of cycles that can be executed by the thread before it stops.
-The lookahead parameter allows the system designer to bound the de-synchronization between threads.
+To solve this issue, it is necessary to define - for each initiator module- a lookahead parameter.
+This parameter defines the maximum number of cycles that can be executed by the thread before it is automatically stopped.
+The lookahead parameter allows the system designer to bound the de-synchronization time interval between threads.

-A small value for this parameter result in a better timing accuracy for the simulation, but implies a larger number of context switch, and a slower simulation speed.
+A small value for this parameter results in a better timing accuracy for the simulation, but implies a larger number of context switches, and a slower simulation speed.